 If nothing else, be mindful of your appearance for the sake of my son … your son or someone else’s son.
 Actually, keep all men in mind!
 You may have no idea what you do to them – and to yourself – when you wear a bikini or expose yourself in other ways…

 So, what do you think?
-Will Rebecca Davis’s four-year old son turn into a horn dog Evangelical teenager a decade from now?
+Will Rebecca Davis’s four-year-old son turn into a horn-dog Evangelical teenager a decade from now?
 If he finds himself uncontrollably lusting after women, who will be blamed?
-Perhaps, thanks to being taught Just Say No, he gets the deacon’s daughter pregnant.
+Perhaps, thanks to being taught to Just Say No, he gets the deacon’s daughter pregnant.
 Whose fault will this be?
 Again, the Bible is not the answer.
 Children and teenagers need to be taught the facts of life.
 As they get older, they need to be taught sexual responsibility.
 Since most church teenagers engage in some sort of sexual activity before marriage, isn’t it in their best interest to make sure they know how to use birth control?
-Instead of telling them THE BIBLE SAYS, how about common sense and honest instruction about sex?
+Instead of telling them THE BIBLE SAYS, how about doses of common sense and honest instruction about sex?
 Instead of teaching them masturbation is a sin, how about teaching them that self-pleasuring is a way to release sexual tension.
 Better to spank the monkey than get the deacon’s daughter pregnant.

 We should pity Evangelical teen boys and men who must go through life with blinders on lest they ravage the first woman they see in tight shorts.
 Instead of enjoying the beauty of God’s creation, they are taught the human body is shameful and should only be uncovered in darkness after marriage.
-While I am not suggesting we all turn into naturalists, surely a man can be in the same room with women he might be attracted to and not turn into the First Baptist Rapist.
+While I am not suggesting we all turn into naturalists, surely a man can be in the same room with women to whom he might be attracted and not turn into the First Baptist Rapist.

 Physical attraction is normal and healthy.
-I am a married man, happily so for almost 37 years.
+I am a married man, happily so for almost 42 years.
 I love my wife and she is my one and only.
 Until death do us part, I am hers and she is mine.
 That’s the commitment we made to one another one hot July day in 1978.
 Does this commitment mean we can no longer walk down the store aisle and check out the goods?
-Is Polly being unfaithful if she says Sean Connery or Daniel Craig is attractive?
+Is Polly being unfaithful if she says Matt Bomer, Sean Connery, or Daniel Craig is attractive?
 Am I being unfaithful when I admire another woman’s beauty?
 Of course not.
 We are confident in our ability to control our sexual desires.

 Forget the Bible and religion for a moment and think about this issue from a scientific perspective.
 Where would the human race be if males and females were not attracted to one another?
 This attraction is vital to the propagation and future of our species.
 We can talk about inner beauty and loving someone for their mind, but the fact is, for those of us in a relationship with another, it was sexual attraction that first brought us together.
 There were plenty of women I could have dated while a student at Midwestern Baptist College.
 Why did I decide to ask 17-year-old Polly Shope out on a date?
 She was and is a beautiful woman, but there were other beautiful women at the college.
 Why was she the one?
 Biology?
 Chemistry?
 Fate?